dslisleedh/FF-jax/README.md

  - [ ] Preprocess codes for unsupervised model
  - [ ] Train codes of unsupervised model
  - [ ] Online training codes

+ - [ ] Fix layers to be parallelized.